 Vaccination plan has been developed for the immunization of the country’s population, according to which 4.1 million people will be vaccinated in the first stage: people over 65 years old, medical workers, people with chronic diseases, teachers, kindergarten employees, law enforcement agencies.
 They will be vaccinated in state institutions and free of charge.

 For Covid-19 information in Uzbeskistan go to Sputnik News.
-This information is only available in Russian.This information is provided by MAI CEE, Asinta's partner in Uzbekistan.
+This information is only available in Russian.This information is provided by GrECo Group, Asinta's partner in Uzbekistan.

 Employee Benefits in Uzbekistan